Givo29/google-heatmap/README.md

 # google-heatmap

+Google Maps API Powered heatmap that also includes dynamically loaded and coloured markers.

 ## Setup
 1. Go to the google cloud platform and create a new project
 2. Add the `Maps JavaScript API` to the project and create a new API key